pixelastic/norska/README.md

 ## Usage

-Running `norska` will convert all source files in `./src` into a static website in `./dist`.
+Running `norska build` will convert all source files in `./src` into a static website in `./dist`.
 You can overwrite the default directories with the `--from` and `--to` options.

 All `./src/*.pug` files will be converted to HTML in `./dist`.
 Pug layouts can be defined in `./src/_layouts`.